flatcar-archive/flatcar-docs/docs/provisioning/terraform/_index.md

 ## Terraform Providers for the different Cloud Services

-How to use the Terraform Providers of each cloud service is explained on the respective documentation page under [Cloud Providers](../cloud-providers/).
+How to use the Terraform Providers of each cloud service is explained on the respective documentation page under [Cloud Providers][cloud].

 ## Changing the Ignition Configuration